IBM/maximo-labs/MkDocs/apm_8.7/docs/utilities_Failure_Probability.md

 ## Upload and Start the Predicted Failure Date Notebook
 <a name="FP_notebook"></a>

-1. Upload or open the Predicted Failure Date template notebook to your Project.
+1. Upload or open the Failure Probability template notebook to your Project.
 Use the steps from the previous exercise [Add Notebook From File to a Watson Studio Project](setup_watson_studio.md)  If you are using a shared project, rename the notebook template by prepending your initials to the template.
 If this is done, ensure any paths or file names within the notebook are updated as well.
 If you already have uploaded the notebook, open it with Watson Studio.
-Select the `5_PMI - Predicted Failure Date-Smart Regression-HPU` notebook template.
+Select the `6_PMI-Failure Probability-BinaryClassification-HPU` notebook template.

 2. Open the notebook.
 Click on the `pencil` icon next to your notebook.

 3. If the notebook fails to start, restart it.
 Click on the `i` icon , `Environment` tab,  `Running status` drop down select box and choose `Restart`

 ![Restarting Environment](/img/apm_8.7/HPU_dataloader_3.png)

 ## Run the Notebook